p8952/p8952.github.io.old/_posts/2014-12-17-benchmarking-ruby-with-gcc-and-clang.markdown

 Ruby Benchmark Suite][4].
 The tooling used to run them is [available on my GitHub][5] if you want to try this out for yourself.

-The full test suite was run for each of the following compiler variants:
+The full test suite was run for each of the following compiler variants, O3 was not used with Clang since it only adds a single additional flag:

 * GCC 4.4 with O2 - Ships with Ubuntu 10.04 (Lucid) & RHEL/CentOS 6
 * GCC 4.4 with O3